-The REBP is an interesting empirical setting to study market externalities of UI.
-First, treated workers received an extra three years of covered unemployment with unchanged benefit level.
-This huge UI extension generated a strong increase in unemployment duration of treated workers thereby manipulating equilibrium labor market conditions [Lalive, 2008].
-Second, REBP was enacted only in a subset of regions and for a large subset of workers (90%) of workers above 50 years old).
-Partial eligibility for the program means that we can study ineligible jobs seekers in markets affected by large UI extensions both in REBP regions and outside.
+The REBP is a compelling empirical setting to study market externalities of UI.
+First, treated workers received an extra three years of covered unemployment with an unchanged benefit level.
+This large UI extension generated a strong increase in unemployment duration of treated workers thereby manipulating equilibrium labor market conditions [Lalive, 2008].
+Second, REBP was enacted only in a subset of regions (28 of about 100 regions) and, within treated regions, 90% of workers above 50 years old were eligible to the program.
+This allows us to study how ineligible job seekers in REBP regions compare to similar workers in non-REBP regions.
 While the choice of treated regions and workers is partially endogenous, we use specific features of the REBP program to build a credible identification strategy.
-Finally, administrative data on the universe of unemployment spells is available in Austria since 1980.
-By matching these data with data on the universe of employment spells in Austria since 1949 we were able to precisely determine eligibility status for the REBP program along all eligibility dimensions.
-Our data also enables us to look at many different outcomes, from unemployment and non-employment durations, to reemployment characteristics and wages.
-Moreover, we have data for all periods before, during and after the REBP program so that we are able to study whether externalities appear during the program and whether they disappear after the program is repealed.
+Finally, administrative data on the universe of unemployment spells is available in Austria since the 1980s.
+By matching data from the unemployment register with social security data on the universe of employment spells in Austria since 1949, we can determine eligibility status for the REBP program along all eligibility dimensions.
+Our data also enable us to look at many different outcomes, from unemployment and non-employment durations, to reemployment characteristics and wages.
+As the data cover sufficiently long periods before and after the REBP program, we are able to study whether externalities appear during the program and whether they disappear after the program is repealed.

-Our results demonstrate the presence of sizeable market externalities of UI.
+Our results demonstrate the presence of sizable market externalities of UI.
 REBP induced a 2 to 4 weeks decrease in the average unemployment duration of all non-eligible workers aged 46 to 54 compared to similar workers from non REBP regions.
-For non-eligible workers aged 50 to 54, who are competing similar vacancies as treated workers, unemployment duration decreases by 6 to 8 weeks.
+For noneligible workers aged 50 to 54, who are competing for similar vacancies as treated workers, unemployment duration decreases by 6 to 8 weeks.
 These effects are the largest when the program intensity reaches its highest level, then decrease and disappear as the program is scaled down and finally interrupted.
 In our robustness analysis, we address the two main potential confounders for our results.
 First, we provide evidence that our results are unlikely to be driven by region-specific shocks contemporaneous with the REBP program.
 Second, we show that our results are unlikely to be confounded by selection, i.e. a change in unobserved characteristics of non-eligible workers contemporaneous with the REBP program.
-We show evidence that the magnitude of the externalities on non-eligible workers increases with the intensity of the REBP treatment across local labor markets.
-We also identify the presence of geographical spillovers of the REBP program on non-REBP regions that have labor markets that are highly integrated to REBP regions.
+We also show evidence that the magnitude of the externalities on non-eligible workers increases with the intensity of the REBP treatment across local labor markets.
+We finally identify the presence of geographical spillovers of the REBP program on non-REBP regions that have labor markets that are highly integrated to REBP regions.